 - The Medicare tax of 1.45% withheld from the total amount of an employee's 2024 earnings.
 (There is no annual earnings cap or limit for the Medicare tax.)

 In addition to the FICA amounts withheld from employees', the employer must match the FICA taxes withheld from employees.
 In other words, the employer will have an additional expense equal to the total of the FICA taxes withheld from its employees (except that the employer does not match the Additional Medicare Tax).
 The employer must remit the FICA withholdings plus its matching amount to the federal government by specified dates.

-A self-employed person must pay both the employee portion and the employer portion of the FICA tax.
+A self-employed person pays both the employee and employer portions of the FICA tax.

 The annual earnings wage limits, FICA rates, and information on the Additional Medicare Tax for higher income ($200,000+) taxpayers can be found on IRS.gov.